spiral-project/ihatemoney/docs/configuration.rst

 `SECRET_KEY`
 ------------

-The secret key used to encrypt the cookies.
+The secret key used to encrypt cookies and generate secure tokens.
+They are used to authenticate access to projects, both through the web interface and through the API.

+As such, you should never use a predictible secret key: an attacker with the knowledge of the secret key could easily access any project and bypass the private code verification.

 - **Production value:** `ihatemoney conf-example ihatemoney.cfg` sets it to something random, which is good.